KirbyBurkeJr/verilog-risc-v-processor/README.md

 **R-Type**
 - add
 - and
-- nor+
+- *nor*
 - or
-- seq+ (set if equal)
+- *seq* (set if equal)
 - slt (set less than)
 - sub (subtract)

-+ The nor and seq instructions are custom.
-They're not included within the standard RISC-V ISA, but are compatible with it.
+*The nor and seq instructions are custom.
+They're not included within the standard RISC-V ISA, but are compatible with it.*

 **I-Type**
 - addi